8:00 a.m. to 4:30 p.m

 - The student remains distressed following repeated attempts by you and others to be helpful.

 - The student becomes increasingly isolated, unkempt, irritable or disconnected.

 - The student becomes unusually preoccupied with abstract, philosophical or religious themes, and it is not typical of them.

 - The student’s academic or social performance deteriorates.

 - The student’s behavior reflects increased hopelessness or helplessness.

-- You find yourself doing ongoing counseling rather than consultation or advising and feeling yourself pulled in directions with which you are uncomfortable.
+- You find yourself doing more counseling rather than consultation or advising and feeling yourself pulled in directions you are not comfortable with.